 At all ages, the diagnosis of hypertension cannot be made in one measurement.
-It can only be established after two or more measures at rest at different visits unless there is an increase in height accompanying clinical symptoms more common due to several factors such as cuff length, which may not be sufficient for obese people or excessive in thin people.
+It can only be established after two or more measures at rest at different visits unless there is an increase in height or accompanying clinical symptoms more common due to several factors such as cuff length, which may not be sufficient for obese people or excessive in thin people.
 Decreased baroreceptor reflex sensitivity often causes fluctuations in blood pressure and postural hypotension.
 Changes due to tension, white coat hypertension & physical exercise are also more common in the elderly.
-Stiff arteries due to atherosclerosis cause measurably higher blood pressure [15].
+Stiff arteries due to atherosclerosis cause measurably higher blood pressure sphygmomanometer.

-Blood pressure measurements were performed while the patient was sitting after resting for 5 minutes.
-The instrument used to measure blood pressure is called a sphygmomanometer.
 There are several types of sphygmomanometers, but the most common consists of a rubber cuff wrapped in a material fixed around it evenly without causing constriction [6].
 The history carried out includes the level of hypertension and the duration of it, previous antihypertensive treatment, history, and symptoms of related diseases such as coronary heart disease, cerebrovascular disease, and others.
 Is there a history of illness in the family, symptoms related to hypertension, signs of organ damage, changes in activity or habits as risk factors for hypertension (such as smoking, food consumption, history and personal, family, environmental, work, and others factors) [5].
 Supportive examinations that can be performed include routine laboratory examinations carried out before starting therapy to determine the presence of organ damage and other risk factors or find the cause of hypertension.
-Urinalysis, complete peripheral blood. blood chemistry (potassium, sodium, creatinine, fasting blood sugar, total cholesterol), and ECG examinations are performed.
+Urinalysis, complete peripheral blood, blood chemistry (potassium, sodium, creatinine, fasting blood sugar, total cholesterol), and ECG examinations are performed.